hashbang/book/2-Security/3-encryption-symmetric.md

 However, just sha256 is considered insecure in this case - passwords are short and often easily guessable.
 We will instead be using an algorithm designed specifically for this purpose: PBKDF2, or "Password Based Key Derivation Function 2".
-It uses a pseudorandom number generator, which is where the SHA256 function - when combined with HMAC-SHA256 - comes in.
+It uses a pseudorandom number generator, which is where another algorithm comes in, HMAC-SHA256.

+The significant thing about HMAC-SHA256 is that it can take in two values and output one value.
+That is what is required for the PBKDF2 implementation.
+We will not be looking into the other applications of HMAC in this chapter.
+The only thing you need to care about is that `hmacsha256(x, y)` will _always_ return the same result.

 ### Generating the Key